 The words “Drexel University College of Medicine” must appear on every printed piece, unless “Drexel University” alone is more appropriate.
 In many cases, the College of Medicine logo will suffice.
 The phrase "Drexel Medicine" is a registered trademark and may not be used without written permission from the executive director of the College of Medicine's Marketing & Communications Department.

-Use of Photographs and Personal Statements of Patients
+2. Use of Photographs and personal statements of individuals

 Patients may not be photographed or interviewed for use in marketing materials without prior consultation and approval from the College of Medicine Marketing & Communications Department in consultation with the Office of the General Counsel.
 Any College of Medicine patients are required to sign a valid HIPAA release in order to be included in marketing materials.
 Appropriate forms can be obtained from the College of Medicine Marketing & Communications Department.

 Any website of or pertaining to the College of Medicine, including without limitation, any research program, academic program, social program, community program or patient-care program must be approved by the College of Medicine Marketing & Communications Department prior to establishment and publication/

 Inquiries regarding this section should be directed to the College of Medicine Marketing & Communications Department at 267.359.6368 or firstname.lastname@example.org.